CloudCoinConsortium/Fakeraida/README.md

 &lt;/Directory&gt;
 </pre>

-You will need to localy change the resolving process of the domin cloudcoin.co in your 'hosts' file.
+You will need to localy change the resolving process of the domain cloudcoin.co in your 'hosts' file.

 Afterwards, the server list can be downloaded from the following URL